hiqsol/core/README.md

     - it was mostly used by extensions to merge into application config - composer-config-plugin must be used for it
     - event triggers should be configured for all other cases
+        - which improves performance by running tasks not for every request but for certain only
 - DI
     - completely remove `ServiceLocator`, use DI instead
     - completely remove components support from `Application` and `Module`